BrandonDyer64/wcpp/README.md

 ## Installing Emscripten

-WCPP comes with an Emscripten installer and will automatically source environment variables upon comile.
+WCPP comes with an Emscripten installer and will automatically source environment variables upon compile.

 ```bash
 $ wcpp-install